manoagaming/manoagaming.github.io/index.md

 ## Milestone 2: Data model development

-This milestone started on Jan 31, 2017 and ended on Feb 2, 2017.
+This milestone started on November 22, 2017 and ended on December 13, 2017.

-The goal of Milestone 2 was to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the BowFolio application.
-We implemented the data model as a set of Javascript classes.
-The BaseCollection class provides common fields and operations.
-The ProfileCollection and InterestCollection classes inherit from BaseCollection and provide the persistent data structures useful for BowFolios.
+The goal of Milestone 2 was to clean up and add more to the mockup pages while implementing more functions to each of the pages.

 Also in this milestone, we implemented a set of mocha tests for the data model classes.
 These tests make sure we can create, manipulate, and delete the data model documents successfully.
 These tests are documented above.